sds9/mono/PUBLISHING_FIX.md

 2. Run `npm install` to regenerate it with the correct package references
 3. This ensures `npm ci` works properly in CI/CD

+### Rollup Native Binary Fix
+Fixed an npm bug with optional dependencies that was causing Vitest to fail:
+1. Removed `node_modules` and `package-lock.json` completely
+2. Ran `npm install` to reinstall with proper native binaries
+3. This resolves the "Cannot find module @rollup/rollup-linux-x64-gnu" error

 ## 🔧 Next Steps to Enable Publishing

 1. **Ensure Repository Exists**